Table of Contents

 6. Practice mindful meditation

-7. Keep a clean, well organized living space
+7. Keep a clean and well-organized living space

 8. Spend time outdoors